 AND they made him without eyebrows!

 In terms of the King Kong Bundy figs that we at Wrestling Merchandise and Memories don't have?
-We believe there are only three (but could be wrong) - all of which are ridiculously expensive and/or hard to find on the secondary market:
+We believe there are only two at present - both of which are ridiculously expensive and/or hard to find on the secondary market:

 Wrestling Superstars Thumb Wrestlers - Packaged with Paul Orndorff, this thumb wrestler is a decent likeness of KKB and is sized relatively to scale with the others in this series.